 - Asking in Jesus’ Name—a type of “power of attorney”.

-- God’s Kingdom, His rule, authority and government
+- God’s Kingdom, His rule, authority, and government

-- The Holy Spirit being the “Comforter” or “Helper”.
+- The Holy Spirit is the “Comforter” or “Helper”.
 The Greek word, parakletos, also means “Advocate”, “one who pleads another’s cause before a judge, a pleader, counsel for defense, legal assistant, an advocate”.
 Jesus is also described as our Advocate (1 John 2:1).

 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God” (Eph 2:8, NKJV)